Table Mountain Hike South Africa: Route Guide

 Best window: Early morning to dodge Cape Town’s midday heat and cable-car queues

-The Platteklip Gorge route is the quintessential “direct route” for hikers ticking Table Mountain off their Cape Town bucket list.
+The Platteklip Gorge hiking trail is the quintessential direct route for hikers ticking Table Mountain off their Cape Town bucket list.
 Expect an unrelenting staircase carved into rust-red sandstone that sets your calves ablaze yet rewards you with panoramic views of the city bowl at every turn.
 Because the trail pops out just metres from the upper cable station, many walkers save their knees and purchase a one-way cable car ticket for the descent to the lower cable car station, slashing total elevation loss.
-Carry at least 2 L of water—summer temperatures often top 30 °C in the gorge.
+Carry at least 2 L of water; summer temperatures often top 30 °C in the gorge.

 India Venster